Sanjay-Shr/DevOps_Challenge/README.md

 - Learned how manifests convert declarative YAML into real cluster resources.
 - Understood why YAML-based deployment is essential for GitOps workflows.

+### Day 71 – ReplicaSets, StatefulSets, and Deployments in Kubernetes

+- Learned the differences between ReplicaSets, StatefulSets, and Deployments.
+- ReplicaSets create identical Pods, StatefulSets maintain ordered identities.
+- Deployments perform rolling updates to ensure zero downtime.
+- Created a Deployment.yml and deployed multiple Pod replicas.
+- Troubleshot a Pod stuck in ImagePullPolicy due to worker node network issues.
+- Restarted services and fixed networking, then deleted the failed Pod.
+- Scaled the Deployment to 5 replicas and verified all Pods were running.
 ---

 ## How to Use This Repo